Home/Compare/page-agent vs nanobrowser

 • Page-Agent uses natural language to control web interfaces, similarly to Nanobrowser which can run multi-agent workflows using LLM APIs.
 Both aim to enhance user interaction with web sites through automation.

-• Tags unique to nanobrowser: multi-agent, llm, ai, automation.
+• Tags unique to nanobrowser: ai-tools, automation.

 When NOT to use nanobrowser